Buying a pension

 So if I get the state pension automatically, why do I need another pension fund?

-At the moment, the full state pension is either £122.30 or £159.55, depending on when you reach state pension age.
+For the tax year 2018/2019, the full state pension is either £125.95 or £164.35 a week, depending on when you reach state pension age.
 Based on a study conducted in 2014, this will likely not cover your financial needs.

 This 2014 study suggested that most people who have paid off their mortgage when they retire, need around £15,000 a year to lead anything like a comfortable retirement – and that doesn’t include ‘disposable’ income to spend on luxuries or special events.
 This means you’re likely to need additional income from a personal pension to achieve this figure.